Kubson900/Rezerwacje/README.md

 # Rezerwacje
 Second semester project.
-Highly similar to *Autobusy* project but more work was put into pointers and memory managment.
+Highly similar to *Autobusy* project but more work was put into pointers and memory management.